HenryLau7/henrylau7.github.io/index.md

 ---

 <p>
-I'm an undergraduate in <a href="https://sds.fudan.edu.cn/">School of Data Science, Fudan University</a>.
+I'm a M.Sc in <a href="https://sds.fudan.edu.cn/">School of Data Science, Fudan University</a>.
 Now I'm under the supervision of <a href="https://zmiclab.github.io/zxh/">Prof.Xiahai Zhuang</a>.
+I received my bachelor degree in <a href="https://sds.fudan.edu.cn/">School of Data Science, Fudan University</a>.

 </p>
 <p>